Courses and Curriculum

-- Managerial Economics: 6 days, 6 hours of instruction per day (3 credit hours).
+- Managerial Statistics: 5 days, 7 hours of instruction per day (3 credit hours).

-- Managerial Statistics: 6 days, 6 hours of instruction per day (3 credit hours).
+- ML/AI & Data Visualization Methods for Research: 5 days, 7 hours of instruction per day (3 credit hours).

 - Terms (6): Participants take 6 credit hours in each term for a total of 36 credit hours.
 The majority of the course content is offered on-campus during the residency weekends.
 There is a minor online component with one course.

 - Research Process: A three-stage process that takes places over the 3 years of the DBA program.

 - Advanced DBA Research: Term 7 – choice of discipline (6 credit hours).

 - Dissertation: Term 8 & 9 – DBA Doctoral Dissertation/Defense (12 credit hours).